guitarfreak/VoxelDemo/README.md

 Minimal functionality.
 You can walk around and add/remove blocks.

 Runs on Windows x64.
 Requires Opengl 4.5 or higher.
+Lines of code: 13.6K.

 #### Controls